Comparing Carbon Reduction Solutions

 B20 and above biodiesel blends are widely available at more than 800 public fuel stations throughout the country, whereas R20 and above renewable diesel blends are available at roughly 574 stations, primarily located in California2.
 Lower blends levels of biodiesel and renewable diesel are even more widely available.

-Biodiesel and renewable diesel can both be used with existing diesel fuel tanks and engines, requiring no additional infrastructure or equipment investments.
+Biodiesel and renewable diesel can both be used with virtually any diesel fuel tanks and engines, generally requiring no additional infrastructure or equipment investments.

 B20 biodiesel blends and renewable diesel have both been relatively consistent with the price of petroleum diesel over the last five years.
 3 Their use generally requires no additional equipment investment.